What is mystartupXX

 Who can participate?

-The program is open to all UC San Diego undergraduate, graduate, and postdoctoral students with a business idea.
+The program is open to all UC San Diego undergraduate, graduate, and postdoctoral students, as well as recent alumni, with a business idea.
 A prototype is not required at the time of application.

 The applicant has to be willing to be the team leader.
 The team leader will receive assistance with the team building process.
 A team is not required at the time of application however each team should have a woman in a leadership role.
 Diversity on the team is encouraged.
 Preferably, the team members will be UC San Diego students.